vmware-archive/sql-to-dbsp-compiler/README.md

 To run the tests:

-$> cd SQL-compiler
+>$ cd SQL-compiler
-$> ./run-tests.sh
+>$ ./run-tests.sh

 Beware that the full sql logic tests can run for a few weeks, there are more than 7 million of them!
+Most of the time is spent compiling Rust, hopefully we'll be able to speed that up at some point.

 ## Incremental view maintenance